rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## Deduplication (if needed)
+## Content review and weeding (if needed, using one or more methods)

+### Deduplication with FSLint
 *This step should take place in the BitCurator/Ubuntu environment.*

-1. On the desktop, click the Forensics and Reporting folder
+1. On the desktop, click the Forensics and Reporting folder.
-2. Double click FSLint to launch it
+2. Double click FSLint to launch it.

-### FSLint
 3. Once open, click the “+Add” button at the top left and navigate to the hard drive and WorkingFiles folder.
 4. Double click the first folder in WorkingFiles.
 5. Remove the “/” from the top box using the “X Remove” button under the “+Add” button.